smarttested/smartassert/README.md

 }
 ```
 This method fails with description of all three failed validations.
-Sometimes you need to write negative test which is expects some error.
+Sometimes you need to write negative test which expects some error.
 SoftValidationMethodListener support default TestNG behavior so this test pass, because expected exception is specified in TestNG annotation:
 ```java
 @Listeners(SoftValidationMethodListener.class)
 public class SoftValidationMethodListenerTest {